qhdrl12/mcp-server-gemini-image-generator/README.md

 ## Usage

-Once installed and configured, you can ask Claude to generate images using prompts like:
+Once installed and configured, you can ask Claude to generate or transform images using prompts like:

+### Generating New Images
 - "Generate an image of a sunset over mountains"
 - "Create an illustration of a futuristic cityscape"
 - "Make a picture of a cat wearing sunglasses"

+### Transforming Existing Images
+- "Transform this image by adding snow to the scene"
+- "Edit this photo to make it look like it was taken at night"
+- "Add a dragon flying in the background of this picture"

-The generated images will be saved to your configured output path and displayed in Claude.
+The generated/transformed images will be saved to your configured output path and displayed in Claude.

 ## Testing